aakashtripathi/slsa/securing-software-supply-chains-with-slsa.md

 - Ensuring that uploaded artifacts were indeed built by the expected CI/CD platform, indicated by a distinct "stamp" showing the build platform's origin.
 - Mitigating threats to the build platform itself by implementing best practices for build platform services.

+## Threats To The Software Supply Chain

+SLSA primarily focuses on maintaining the integrity of the software supply chain, with a secondary emphasis on ensuring availability.
+Integrity entails protecting against unauthorized modifications or tampering throughout the software lifecycle.
+Under SLSA, integrity is further categorized into source integrity and build integrity.

+- Source integrity involves verifying that all alterations to the source code align with the intentions of the software producer.
+As defining an organization's intent can be complex, SLSA approximates this by requiring approval from two authorized representatives.
+- Build integrity ensures that the package is constructed from the correct, unaltered sources and dependencies as per the software producer's build recipe.
+Additionally, it ensures that artifacts remain unmodified as they transition through various development stages.
+- Availability ensures that the package remains buildable and maintainable in the future, and that all code and change history are accessible for investigations and incident response.